shaunlebron/super-hexagon-unwrapper/README.md

 --help          (show all options)
 --start N       (start at frame N)
 --stop N        (stop at frame N)
---dumpdir DIR   (dump all frames into the given DIR)
+--out DIR       (dump all frames into the given DIR)
 ```

 ```
 Dependencies

 * Python 2.7
 * SimpleCV 1.3  (for video processing and computer vision)
 * Pyglet        (for fast image transforms with OpenGL shaders)
 ```